varshiths/scg-augmented/diary.md

 - Hierarchical Image Descriptions

 Under training:
-- motifnet-size with prior extracted from MSCOCO Captions (TODO: bugfree)
+- motifnet-size with prior extracted from MSCOCO Captions (TODO bugfree: ?)
-- motifnet-size with prior extracted from HID (TODO)
+- motifnet-size with prior extracted from HID (TODO: skip)

 Shift to PREDCLS?
 - Probably should.
 Training SGDET takes considerably longer and the results are not indicative of the prior performance?